• Skip to main content

 Code language: JavaScript (javascript)

-However, you will need to be careful that you are declaring properties properly instead of declaring them as a local variable.
-This stack-overflow thread might also help in understanding the differences easily.
+However, you must ensure that you declare properties properly instead of declaring them as a local variable.
+This stack-overflow thread might also help you understand the differences easily.

 Read JSON From File System In NodeJS: